rcmckee/strangers-kaggle/README.md

         conda install gdal jupyter scikit-image tifffile

+  Those four packages explode to about 97 with dependencies.

 6. Make sure your cwd is `~/kaggle`, then run `jupyter-notebook`.
    Start a new notebook to experiment with.